YannickJadoul/Parselmouth/docs/example_batch_processing.rst

 0         ...
 3126
 ========= === =====

-The following code would read and this table, loop over it, use Praat through Parselmouth to calculate the analysis of each row, and then write an augmented CSV file to disk:
+The following code would read this table, loop over it, use Praat through Parselmouth to calculate the analysis of each row, and then write an augmented CSV file to disk (with an example set of sound fragments [#digits_audio]_):

 .. code:: Python